mindcruzer/pelican-encrypt-content/README.md

     pip install pycrypto

-Then, copy `/encrypt_content` to the root of your pelican folder (or somewhere that is accessible for importing).
+Then, copy `encrypt_content` to the root of your Pelican project (or somewhere that is accessible for importing), and merge the `theme` folder with the theme folder for your Pelican project.
 Next, add the following to your `pelicanconf.py` file:

     PLUGINS = ['encrypt_content']

-Then merge the `theme` folder, with the theme folder for your Pelican project.

-Lastly, you need to modify `index.html`, `article.html`, and `base.html` accordingly.
-For `index.html`, we
+Lastly, you need to modify your theme template files `index.html`, `article.html`, and `base.html` accoringly.
+Open up `index.html` and find the following line:
-don't want the summary to show up if the content is encrypted.
-Open up `theme/templates/index.html` in your Pelican project and find the following line:

     {{ article.summary }}

-and replace it with,
+Replace it with:

     {% include "encrypt-content-summary.html" with context %}

-Then, open up `theme/templates/article.html` and find the following line: include
+Then, open up `article.html` and find the following line:

     {{ article.content }}

-and replace it with,
+Replace it with:

     {% include "encrypt-content-content.html" with context %}

-Last, but most importantly, the scripts that do the actual decryption.
-I've included these scripts in the repo under `theme/static/scripts/*`; you'll want to copy  to your theme folder.
-Next, you just need to include the script in `theme/templates/base.html` of your Pelican project.
-Add the following, just before the end of the `<body>` tag:
+Open `base.html` and add the following, just before the end of the `<body>` tag:

     {% include "encrypt-content-scripts.html" with context %}